ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **D1.3** RPP MUST support internationalized domain names (IDN) and accept A-labels and U-labels, also know as IDNA2008 and defined in [@!RFC5890].

 **D1.4** RPP MUST treat domain names case-insensitively in requests and responses by both clients and servers.

-**D1.5** RPP MUST support domains that have zero or more linked hosts.
+**D1.5** The RPP domain object data model MUST allow for the association of zero, one or more host objects to serve as name servers for the domain.

 **D1.6** RPP MUST support domains that have linkage to registrant, administrative, technical, and (optionally) billing contacts.
 In thin registries, only identifiers MAY be stored; in thick registries, contact data MAY be included per (privacy) policy.

 **D1.7** RPP domain objects MUST support EPP password-based Authorisation Information (authInfo) for transfer operations (see R8.5).

 **D1.8** RPP MUST provide functional equivalents for EPP domain status values (e.g., ok, inactive, client/server<command>Prohibited, pending<command>). and define their mapping to RPP responses and HTTP status codes.
+The protocol MUST define which statuses can be set by the server and which can be set by the sponsoring client.

 **D1.9** RPP MUST enforce referential integrity. the parent domain name for a subordinate host object MUST not be deleted.
 RPP MUST return a conflict error when deletion is disallowed and the domain representation MAY include an attribute with information about linked objects.